 I would like to start a series where I bring the investment advice of the gurus of stock investment to my readers.
 These are the gurus who, I believe, were the greatest ever.
-Here is the first one from Phil Fisher from his book “Common Stocks and Uncommon Profits”.
+Investing isn’t easy and there are often times of downfall but this advice might just make your investments a little more successful.
+For more help when it comes to stocks, checking out the robinhood review might be a good idea.
+The robinhood app can help you make some safe investments and encourage your ROI.
+Here is the first piece of advice from Phil Fisher’s book “Common Stocks and Uncommon Profits”.

 He has a chapter in the book where he lists “fifteen points to look for in a common stock”.
 Fisher introduces these 15 points as: